glassroom/heinsen_routing/README.md

 ## Sample usage

-We have implemented our routing algorithm as a self-contained PyTorch module in [one file](heinsen_routing.py):
+We have implemented our routing algorithm as a self-contained PyTorch module in a [single file](heinsen_routing.py):

 ```python
 from heinsen_routing import Routing